 The Administering Authority has carried out an assessment and is satisfied that Bedfordshire Pension Fund is a going concern.
-The Fund value at 31 March 2023 stood at £3 billion, in line with the balance at 31 March 2022.
+The Fund value at 31 March 2023 stood at £3 billion, as at 31 March 2024 £3.4 billion.

-The Fund's cashflow remains robust.
-76% of employer deficit contributions for the period to March 2023 were paid in advance in April 2020 and all employers during the year paid the contributions set out in the Rates and Adjustment Certificate.
+All employers during the year paid the contributions set out in the Rates and Adjustment Certificate.
 It remains the Fund's expectation that employers will continue to pay their contributions.